Expert testimony is needed when the activity is beyond the scope of the general knowledge of a juror in Connecticut.

 Courbat v.
 Dahana Ranch, Inc., 111 Haw.
 254; 141 P.3d 427; 2006 Haw.
 LEXIS 386

-Court agrees that the issue of not finding out that you had to sign a waiver until the time of the activity might be a deceptive practice.
+The court agrees that the issue of not finding out that you had to sign a waiver until the time of the activity might be a deceptive practice.

 This is a very interesting case.
-A couple booked several activities through a third party booking agency.
+A couple booked several activities through a third-party booking agency.
 The activity in question was a horseback ride.
 The plaintiffs had booked the ride several months in advance of the ride and upon showing up, were handed a release.

 The record demonstrates that the Courbats were given adequate time and opportunity to fully review the waiver presented to them before they signed it and that both knew that by signing it; they were waiving legal rights in return for being allowed to participate in the ride.